See also, update note (2019) below.

 An important issue to consider is: 'How is your vacuum motor cooled?'
 If the suction air passing through it cools the motor, then it will not be smart to shut off all airflow.
 If it's cooled by a separate airflow, exterior to the suction area, then it will only be important to run the machine in a cool place.
 Either way, you need to be aware that most vacuums have an auto shut-off if they overheat and you don't want that triggered before your resin has set off!

-While all the materials noted are readily available from dedicated suppliers, one-time or small-scale fabricators often make do with cheaper substitutes such as using pieces of old rope or bubble pack to replace the bleeder-breather material and even the use of kitchen plastic-wrap as a release film.
+While all the materials noted are readily available from dedicated suppliers, one-time or small-scale fabricators often make do with cheaper substitutes such as using pieces of old rope or bubble pack to replace the bleeder-breather material.
 Provided the base surface is clean and smooth, double-sided tape (as used to seal plastic windows) and duct tape seem to work fine to seal things down—keeping in mind that sealing a vacuum is easier than sealing against pressure.

 The plastic should NOT be pulled tight over the part or it will not lie into every corner.
 In fact, it's a good idea to build in some folds while taping down, in order to make sure there is enough sheeting to be sucked into every crevice etc. Experience shows that it's often best not to seal everything down until the bulk of the air has been expelled and the plastic is starting to really bed-down against the laminate.
 Once at that point, the final sealing is completed and the long wait is on while you hope the vacuum keeps running until the part is cured.
 A good leak detector is generally required though some manage with a simple hose or stethoscope type device to listen for unwanted airflow.